Skip to main content

 Use cases

-- An SEO agency managing dozens of client sites uses the tool to quickly produce standardized robots.txt files during site audits rather than writing them from memory.
+• An SEO agency managing 30 client sites needs standardized robots.txt files during audits.
+Generate each one in seconds instead of writing from memory.

 Frequently Asked Questions